mkellerman/minimal-mistakes/_posts/2018/2018-04-12-Death_to_psexec.md

 - PSSession
 - Remoting
 - Invoke-Command
-published: true
+published: false
 comments: true
 header:
     teaserlogo:
 ---
 {% include base_path %}

-As a first technical blog post, i've decide to document some of the work I did to move away from <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/psexec">PsExec</a> in our environment.
+As a first technical blog post, I've decide to document some of the work I did to move away from <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/psexec">PsExec</a> in our environment.

 #### But why...
 What's wrong with PsExec?